studentboken/book-api/README.md

   --search-all-sources  Search all sources                             [boolean] --search-results, -n  Number of search results to include.
 Is not guaranteed
-                        to be honoured                                  [number] --output, -o          Path to the output file --debug, -d           Run in debugging mode                          [boolean]
+                        to be honoured                                  [number] --parallel-queries    The number of queries to process simultaneously [default: 3] --minimum-delay       The minimum number of milliseconds to wait between requests                                  [default: 100] --maximum-delay       The maximum number of milliseconds to wait between requests                                 [default: 5000] --output, -o          Path to the output file --debug, -d           Run in debugging mode                          [boolean]